privacysandbox/protected-auction-services-docs/bidding_auction_services_multi_seller_auctions.md

 // Returns encrypted Protected Audience data for each seller.
 The ciphertext
 // for each seller is generated such that they are unique. message GetComponentAuctionCiphertextsResponse {
-	// Map of sellers passed in request to their encrypted ProtectedAudienceInput. map<string, bytes> seller_component_ciphertexts = 1;
+  // Map of sellers passed in request to their encrypted ProtectedAudienceInput.
+  // Key ID is baked into the payload as done on device. map<string, bytes> seller_component_ciphertexts = 1;
 }
 ```